-Issue Date: Status: Version: Review Date:

-1 July 2022 APPROVED 1.1 31 March 2024
+Issue Date: Status: Version: Review Date: 1 October 2024 Approved 1.1 31 March 2025

-Updated 1 April 2023

-9. NED Remuneration Panel - Terms of Reference
+8. NED Remuneration Panel - Terms of Reference

 1. Purpose and duties The Non-Executive Director (NED) Remuneration Panel ("the Panel") exists to set the remuneration, fees, allowances and other terms of appointment for the non-executive members of the Board.
 The remit of the Panel excludes the remuneration, fees, allowances and other terms of appointment for the Chair of the ICB, which will be set by NHS England.
 The Panel will monitor the quality of data that informs its work; this includes review of the timeliness, accuracy, validity, reliability, relevance and completeness of data.
 2. Status The Panel has been established by the Board in accordance with the ICB's constitution.
-The Board has authorised the Panel to: a) Investigate any activity within its terms of reference. b) Seek any information it requires from any employee and all employees are directed to co-operate with any request made by the Panel. c) Obtain outside legal or other independent advice and to secure the attendance of individuals with relevant experience 3.
-Membership and expertise if it considers this necessary.
-The Panel's membership will be comprised of the ICB Chair, a non-remunerated Partner Member of the Board and the ICB's governance lead.
+The Board has authorised the Panel to: a) Investigate any activity within its terms of reference. b) Seek any information it requires from any employee and all employees are directed to co-operate with any request made by the Panel. c) Obtain outside legal or other independent advice and to secure the attendance of individuals with relevant experience and expertise if it considers this necessary.
+3. Membership The Panel's membership will be comprised of the Chair of the ICB, a non-remunerated Partner Member of the Board and the Director of Corporate Affairs.
 Attendees Senior Managers may be invited to attend meetings of the Panel to support the Panel in discharging its responsibilities.
-This will 4.
-Chair and deputy include expert human resources advisors.
-The ICB Chair will be Chair of the Panel.
-Should the ICB Chair be unable to attend all or part of the meeting, then a further non-remunerated Partner Member will be invited to join the Panel's membership and one of the non-remunerated Partner Members will be nominated to deputise for that meeting.
+This will include expert human resources advisors.
+4. Chair and deputy The Chair of the ICB will be Chair of the Panel.
+Should the Chair of the ICB be unable to attend all or part of the meeting, then a further non-remunerated Partner Member will be invited to join the Panel's membership and one of the non-remunerated Partner Members will be nominated to deputise for that meeting.
 5. Quorum The Panel will be quorate with a minimum of two members present.
 If any member has been disqualified from participating in the discussion and/or decision-making for an item on the agenda, by reason of a declaration of a conflict of interest, then that individual shall no longer count towards the quorum.
 If the quorum has not been reached, then the meeting may proceed if those attending agree, but no decisions may be taken.
 6. Decision- making arrangements Committee members will seek to reach decisions by consensus where possible.
-Should this not be possible, then a vote of the Panel members will be required, the process for which will be, as follows:
+Should this not be possible, then a vote of the

+Panel members will be required, the process for which will be, as follows: